· 8 min read

 Before you start, you’ll need to ensure you have the right people.
 You’ll likely need a software or data engineer, and perhaps an architect or DevOps engineer.
 You’ll also need to budget for tools like data storage, servers, and database licenses.
 You might decide to host these on-premise or in the cloud.
 It’s up to you.

 Alternatively, you can use our Player Warehouse and let us take the load off your shoulders.

 If you’re looking to create your own data warehouse, there are six steps you’ll need to follow.
 Make sure you give yourself ample time to finish each step – it’s hard to predict exactly how long each step will take.
 Some might take three weeks, others three months.
 Chat with your developer to check.

-When it comes to pricing up this entire process, it’s a bit difficult to give you accurate estimates.
-As you can imagine, there are a lot of moving parts at play.
-We’ve put some rough costs in this article, but don’t take it for gospel.
-You can consider it as a rough number that a studio of a semi-large game could expect to pay.
+When pricing up this entire process, it’s a bit difficult to give accurate estimates.
+As you can imagine, many moving parts are at play.
+We’ve put some rough costs in this article, but don’t take it for the gospel.
+You can consider it a rough number that a studio of a semi-large game could expect to pay.

 Step one: Add your tracking code

 Average cost: $0.

 Average time: Anywhere between a week and 6 months.